Die Roten have confirmed that they have reached an agreement with the Germany international and will meet his buyout clause to complete the move.

 "No official representative of Bayern Munich has contacted Borussia Dortmund about this matter up until today."

-Dortmund chief Hans-Joachim Watzke has admitted that Gotze's imminent departure is a huge blow for the Schwarzgelben, but added that the forward behaved correctly toward the club.
+Dortmund chief Hans-Joachim Watzke has admitted that Gotze's imminent departure is a huge blow for the team, but added that the forward behaved correctly toward the club.

-"We are obviously very disappointed, but want to stress that both Mario and his agent behaved conform the terms of his contract," commented Watzke.
+"We are obviously very disappointed, but want to stress that both Mario and his agent's behavior conform to the terms of his contract," commented Watzke.